 Since the Bible assumes fasting, i.e., Jesus said, "when you fast...."
 (Matthew 6:16-18) we will not at all dispute that spiritual discipline.
 Archibald Alexander wrote a short piece on fasting as a means to "afflict our souls" and it contains wise advice. [http://www.gracegems.org/26/fasting.htm].
 Thus we as Christians lament the fact that this practise is not done as it could or should be.
 But how should we view the Muslim fast?

 - The opening to the heavens is through the sacrifice of Jesus only.
-A promise for sins expiated by mosque attendance at the night of destiny, by giving alms during Ramadan, observing every detail of the fast without fail, all constitute human-made promises that will fail to deliver, as there is only One Author and Pioneer of the faith and that is Jesus (Hebrews 5:9; 12:2)
+A promise for sins expiated by mosque attendance at the night of destiny, by giving alms during Ramadan, observing every detail of the fast without fail, all constitute human-made promises that will fail to deliver, as there are only One Author and Pioneer of the faith and that is Jesus.
+(Hebrews 5:9; 12:2)

 In a word, to quote Jesus about the ultimate reward and fasting:

 And when you fast, do not look gloomy like the hypocrites, for they disfigure their faces that their fasting may be seen by others.
 "Truly.
 I say to you. they have received their reward.
 But when you fast. anoint your head and wash your face, that your fasting may not be seen by others but by your Father who is in secret.
 And your Father who sees in secret will reward you.
 (Matthew 6:16-18 ESV)